Similes for Confident with Explanation and Examples

 Examples:

-1. She performed as confident as a musician with a melody, and her voice was steady.
+1. She performed as confidently as a musician with a melody, and her voice was steady.

-2. He spoke as confident as a singer who knows the tune, although the hall was full.
+2. He spoke as confidently as a singer who knows the tune, although the hall was full.

-3. She answered as confident as a pianist, yet remained calm.
+3. She answered as confidently as a pianist, yet remained calm.

-4. He smiled as confident as a guitarist on stage, so the crowd cheered.
+4. He smiled as confidently as a guitarist on stage, so the crowd cheered.

-5. She walked forward as confident as a musician ready to perform, and she felt proud.
+5. She walked forward as confidently as a musician ready to perform, and she felt proud.

 Best Use: “You seemed so relaxed while presenting.”
 “I felt as confident as a musician with a melody.”